mingyuema730/final-project-cynthia-fengyao-meg/README.md

   * Developed by Mingyue (Cynthia) Ma

 * `impactcalc.m` This script was used to conduct t-test on the mean PM2.5 concentration before, during, and after rainfall events and produce figures that compares the change in PM2.5 between precipitation events of different duration and intensity.
+The load scripts need to be run before this script.
   * Developed by Meg Yoder

 _Code for Initial Attempt_